joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

         ...
     }

-In the ConvolutionFactory class’s implementation of the `getFilter()` method, it returns a ConvolutionFilter instance, although any object that calls `getFilter()` doesn’t necessarily know that—according to the definition of the `getFilter()` method that ConvolutionFactory follows, it must return any BitmapFilter instance, which could be an instance of any of the ActionScript filter classes.
+In the ConvolutionFactory class's implementation of the `getFilter()` method, it returns a ConvolutionFilter instance, although any object that calls `getFilter()` doesn't necessarily know that—according to the definition of the `getFilter()` method that ConvolutionFactory follows, it must return any BitmapFilter instance, which could be an instance of any of the ActionScript filter classes.